hilalongel/DSA-210-project/README.md

 ##  Hypothesis 2 Evaluation: Genre Popularity Patterns

-To assess **Hypothesis 2**, the distribution of movie genres across seasons was analyzed after exploding multi-genre entries.
+In order to assess **Hypothesis 2**, the distribution of movie genres across seasons was analyzed after exploding multi-genre entries.
 The results showed clear seasonal genre preferences:

-- **Action** and **Adventure** genres dominated **Summer**, aligning with blockbuster release strategies.
+- **Action** and **Adventure** genres were dominated in **Summer**, aligning with blockbuster release strategies.
 - **Drama** and **Thriller** genres were more popular in **Winter**, matching seasonal audience preferences for serious and emotional narratives.
 - **Comedy** maintained stable popularity across the year but slightly increased in **Spring** and **Summer**.